 ECHO underway, posted Tuesday, August 3, 2010

-The image for this post may be seen at Connecticut History Online.
+The image for this post may be seen at Connecticut History Illustrated.

 Historians are trained skeptics.
 A letter could be genuine or fake.
 A newspaper article may contain errors.
 A photograph could be altered.
 How historians confirm what has happened may be, and often is, an exercise in frustration.